 - All information will be held confidential and privileged unless the psychotherapist has been subpoenaed by a court of law.

 If I am utilizing insurance or EAP to assist in payment for my services, I agree to allow my psychotherapist to release information in my record, including but not limited to: my history, condition, diagnosis, prognosis, treatment plan and treatment recommendations to insurance/EAP personnel involved in reviewing my case.

 - Other information may be released in accordance with the Heath Insurance Portability and Accountability Act as described in this office’s Notice of Privacy Practices.

 You have the legal right to have access to your therapy file.
-If requested, you will be provided with a professional summary.
-A professional summary includes: the dates of our sessions, our treatment goals, a summary of our sessions, and a synopsis of your progress in therapy.
+If requested, you will be provided with a professional summary within 10 business days at the rate of $25 per report.
 My detailed session notes are to help me process my thoughts and remain my legal property (though strictly confidential to no one but myself).
-Anyone seeking access to their file will be provided with a summary within 10 business days at the rate of $25 per report.
 Anyone else wishing to access your file will first need you to come into the office and sign a release permitting the release of your information.

 Crisis and Emergencies

 I do not assure availability at all times and the practice is not geared to the provision of emergency services.
 Should there be a psychiatric emergency and I am not readily available to assist you in making arrangements, call 9-1-1 or go to the nearest emergency room.
 If you live in New Port Richey, you can also call BayCare’s crisis line at 727-841-4439.
 If you live in Tampa, you can also call 813-234-1234.